Rendering Special Fabrics: Surface, Weight, and Texture

 The flat red gouache color filling (well, it was flat before I added shadows) makes a MUCH STRONGER STATEMENT about the QUALITY of the fabric, it’s stiffness, its reflective surface, its firmness (as opposed to a stretchy clinginess) through the way it responds to weight (its drape), the way it bends with the body, and the way it responds to the gathering details, and above all perhaps, its SILHOUETTE.

-When I conceived of FABRIC FORM and FLOW, I knew that I wanted the class to focus on these key components:
+When I conceived of FABRIC FORM and FLOW, I knew that I wanted to create a class to focus on these key components:

-• warming up, sinking in, and then taking off!
+- the work flow of warming up, sinking in, and then taking off.

-This fashion illustration renders fabric with a strong texture
+This fashion illustration renders the surface of fabrics with a strong texture and shine-against a rich black horizon line.

 Also, in the above image, notice how much TEXTURE and SHINE are captured by the simple soft conte crayon I used.